watson-clara/watson-clara/README.md

 🌱 My capstone team and I have partnered with [AGBiz-Logic](https://www.agbizlogic.com/index/) to create [AgBizClimate](https://www.agbizlogic.com/about/#climate).

+🗝️An Open-Source projcet I contriubuted to is [Star Cipher](https://github.com/starhound/StarCipher)

 ### :hammer_and_wrench: What's In My Toolbelt?
 <table>
   <tr>